markcabalona/student-voting-system/README.md

 - This program is written as a requirement for our Data Structures and Algorithms course at the Technological University of the Philippines.

 ## Overview
-- This is a simple console application that let users to vote for school's leader election
+- This is a simple console application that lets the users to vote for school's leader election.

 ## Instructions